michaelgeers6/personal-website/content/authors/admin/_index.md

 ---

+#I identify as a computational social scientist, aiming to bridge the fields of cognitive psychology and data science.

 I am a doctoral student in Psychology at the [Center for Adaptive Rationality (ARC)](https://www.mpib-berlin.mpg.de/research/research-centers/adaptive-rationality), [Max Planck Institute for Human Development (MPIB)](https://www.mpib-berlin.mpg.de/en) in Berlin, and a fellow of the [International Max Planck Research School on the Life Course (LIFE)](https://www.imprs-life.mpg.de).

 My research interests are in the psychology of human judgment and decision making broadly defined.
 Currently, my work applies behavioral science insights and methods to understand important digital challenges and to develop interventions to mitigate them.
 Specifically, I study how to reduce the impact of misinformation and how to increase resilience to microtargeting.